 3. Arabic Greyhound

-The Arabic Greyhound, or Sloughi, is a breed of North African dog and is commonly found in Morocco.
+The Arabic Greyhound, or Sloughi, is a breed of North African dog that is commonly found in Morocco.
 With a slender, medium-sized build, short, smooth hair, and an elongated snout, the Arabic Greyhound is an incredibly elegant and graceful breed.

 4. Afghan Hound